Master of Arts in Counseling and Pupil Personnel Services Credential in School Counseling (PPSC)

 The School Counseling program also requires the following:

-Fieldwork and Internship: Candidates must complete the Practicum in School Counseling course and a minimum of 100 hours of practica fieldwork prior to beginning the final fieldwork or internship in CSPU 620 Supervision and Mentoring in School Counseling I and CSPU 621 Supervision and Mentoring in School Counseling II.
+Fieldwork and Internship: Candidates must complete the Practicum in School Counseling course and a minimum of 100 hours of practicum prior to beginning the CSPU 620 Fieldwork course.
 A minimum of 600 hours of post-practicum fieldwork or internship is required to apply for the credential.
 A minimum of 400 hours must be done at a public school setting at two different levels.
 All public school hours must be under the supervision of an experienced professional who holds a PPS credential.

-Applications for the practicum in School Counseling must be filed with the clinical coordinator by the deadline established at the campus of residence.
+Applications for the practicum in School Counseling must be submitted online through mybrandman by the established due date.
 All Credential and Program requirements must be met prior to starting any practicum courses.

 Exit Interview: An exit interview is conducted by a faculty mentor at the end of the program to determine that the CTC’s Standards have been met.
 All coursework, non-coursework requirements, and the exit portfolio must be completed and passed prior to the exit interview.
 Candidates must fill out the exit interview application found on the SOE Services MyBrandman site prior to participating in an exit interview by a faculty mentor.